 sometime before his death in September 1944.

 While Winecoff and the other three pilots were on patrol, Weidman wrote, they were ordered to investigate an unidentified aircraft that had appeared on the Franklin's radar screen.
-Although all known Japanese planes had been destroyed, Navy commanders couldn't take the chance that this was an enemy plane that might discover the American task force.
+Navy commanders couldn't take the chance that this was an enemy search plane that might discover the American task force.
 So Winecoff and the three other fighter pilots were ordered to climb and go after this airplane at top speed.

 But a towering thundercloud lay between the Navy pilots and the suspicious airplane.
-Weidman, the leader of the group, knew it was dangerous to fly through the thunderhead because such clouds often contain powerful, turbulent wind and hail that could wreck the planes.
+Weidman, the group leader, knew it was dangerous to fly through the thunderhead because such clouds often contain powerful, turbulent wind and hail that could wreck the planes.
 But it would take time to fly around the cloud, and the delay would allow the unknown plane to get closer to the American fleet.

 So Weidman decided that he and the other pilots would fly through the thunderhead.
 The four Hellcats disappeared into the big cloud.
 Only three emerged.
 Winecoff's plane was missing.
 But Weidman couldn't delay the mission to search for Winecoff.
 The Hellcats sped on to find the intruder.